Browse Rentals

 Renting Reigns - Why Don’t People Buy in NYC?

 This change in the way people work means many are less likely to commit to purchasing property.
 People are becoming more financially savvy as well.
 Where once real estate investment was the best way to make a return on your money, the younger generation is more financially literate than ever.
-In recent years, on-ramps for investing in stocks, bonds, and most significantly cryptocurrency, have exploded.
+In recent years, on-ramps for investing in stocks, bonds, and especially cryptocurrency, have exploded.
 Many young people see a deposit for a house, as the beginning of an investment portfolio, where that money could be trebled or quadrupled while you enjoy the freedom of renting in your favorite city.
 People increasingly understand that making your money work for you is a more agile way to save for your future and increase your wealth.

 The Explosion of the Luxury Market

 Against this backdrop of new money, the market for luxury apartments and luxury homes has exploded.
 New money wants flexibility, freedom and to live life on their terms.
 The rule book of financial decision-making is being rewritten by a tech-savvy generation who grew up with unlimited information, questioning anything that can’t be verified.
-Owning a property now feels like a weight around one’s neck, and renting is part of the new energy of a changing world – where there is less emphasis on leaving something for your children and more emphasis on experiential living.
-Part of that is exploring the unique heritage properties in NYC, where each different property type is accounted for depending on your tastes and new listings can be snapped up in a second.
+Owning a property now feels like a weight around one’s neck, and renting is part of the new energy of a changing world - where there is less emphasis on leaving something for your children and more emphasis on experiential living.
+Part of that is seeing the unique heritage properties in NYC, where each different property type is accounted for depending on your tastes and new listings can be snapped up in a second.

 Exclusive Neighborhoods for Luxury Rentals in NYC